lanahuyen/Group_Project_1/README.md

 ### Merging Data

-The initial steps involved merging data from different files to create a comprehensive dataset.
+The first step involved merging data from different files to create a merged dataset.
 This was done in the `merged_df_setup.ipynb` notebook.
 The merged dataset was then used for further analysis and visualization.

 ---

 ## 📈 Analysis and Visualization

-The analysis was conducted through a series of Jupyter notebooks, each focusing on a specific aspect of the data.
+The analysis was conducted through a series of Jupyter Notebooks, each focusing on a specific aspect of the data.
 The visualizations provide insights into the growth trends and patterns of unicorn companies.

-### Key Analyses:
+### Key Analysis:

 - **Industry Analysis**: Examining the growth rates of different industries.
 - **Country Analysis**: Analyzing growth trends across various countries.
 - **Date of Entry Analysis**: Investigating the impact of the date of attaining unicorn status on growth.
-- **Investor Analysis**: Identifying key investors and their influence on company growth.
+- **Investor Analysis**: Identifying key investors and their frequency.

 ### Visualizations: